SignPath/demo-github-actions/README.md

 * This step selects the appropriate [signing policy] depending on the branch name.
 The actual branch must match the branch condition of the selected signing policy.
 The [`attempt-signing-release`] branch demonstrates how SignPath will detect incorrect attempts.
 * The [`release/malicious-dll`] branch demonstrates how SignPath will detect content-level violations of the [artifact configuration].
+* The `release/fewer-restrictions` branch demonstrates that a build from a branch with insecure branch rulesets is not accepted, as set in the [pipeline policy].

 ## Configuration